Niminem/Neel/README.md

 Neel is a Nim library for making lightweight Electron-like HTML/JS GUI apps, with full access to Nim capabilities and targets any of the C, C++, or Objective-C backends.

 > As of v0.2.0: Neel opens a new Chrome session in app mode and allows the Nim backend and HTML/JS frontend to communicate via JSON and websockets.
+Webview capabilities coming soon.

 Neel is designed to take all the hassle out of writing GUI applications.
 Current Features:

 * Eliminate 99% of boilerplate code
 * Automatic routes
+* Embed assets at compiletime
 * Automatic type conversions (from JSON to each proc’s param types)
 * Simple interface for backend/frontend communication
 * Cross-platform (tested on Mac, Windows, and Linux)
+* Package applications with ease (supporting only Mac and Windows as of v0.4.0- Linux support coming soon)

 Neel is inspired by [Eel](https://github.com/samuelhwilliams/Eel), its Python cousin.